Gingerbread Cracker Toffee: Tastes like Gingerbread Twix. Now, go forth and make some immediately.

 Whenever I travel, I have a few rituals I like to follow.
 I pack a soft scarf in my bag, tuck earplugs into my pocket, and I always, always have to prepare what my husband calls a Plane Picnic.
 Plane Picnic involves an assortment of portable foods that can be squeezed into my over-full purse and sit at room temperature for hours before being eaten.
 Ideally, there would also be a variety of snacks to alleviate 10th-hour boredom, including salty, crunchy things and a sweet treat or two.
 But the most important component of Plane Picnic, the one that requires the most planning, is the main course.

-This week, we’re making a fast, delicious, healthy, and portable breakfast: Overnight Steel-Cut Oats layered in a jar with ripe banana slices; sweet and tangy apple butter; and rich, nutty sunflower seed butter.
+This week, we’re making a fast, delicious, healthy, and portable breakfast: Overnight Steel-Cut Oats layered in a jar with ripe banana slices; sweet and tangy apple butter (my favorite recipe here); and rich, nutty sunflower seed butter.
 No more standing over a stove for upwards of half an hour, constantly stirring the pot until you get your morning oats.
 This recipe takes less than 10 minutes of active time.
 You’ll no longer have any excuse to not eat a healthy breakfast.

 Rice Krispies treats are a funny business.
 They seem totally foolproof to make–what could be so hard about mixing Rice Krispies with melted marshmallows and butter, and then pressing them into a pan?–but I am not embarrassed (okay, a little embarrassed) to admit that it took me several tries to figure out some better techniques.
 This recipe yields a soft, chewy Rice Krispies treat…and instead of the usual bland bar, my version has undertones of browned butter, a deep brown sugar-caramel flavor, and a savory zing from sea salt flakes.
 If you don’t tell anyone that you made these changes, all they’ll probably notice is the addition of the salt.
 But the other additional elements create a subtle, mellow, deliciously compelling backdrop.
 These are definitely Rice Krispies treats for adults.